Once-Off SEO Project vs Ongoing SEO: Which One Produces Better Outcomes?

 Businesses often ask whether they really need ongoing SEO or whether a once-off project can solve the problem.

 Sometimes it can.
-Sometimes it absolutely cannot.
+Sometimes it cannot.

 The answer depends on whether the issue is isolated or structural.
 A site that needs a focused SEO audit, a migration review, or a specific technical clean-up may benefit from project work.
 A business trying to grow lead flow, strengthen service pages, and adapt to competition usually needs a more continuous model such as monthly SEO services or an SEO retainer.